gliu20/gliu20.github.io/_posts/2019-11-05-midway-a-case-study-in-ux.md

 ---
-title: Midway: A Case Study in UX
+title: Midway\: A Case Study in UX
 project: midway
 ---